Sexual objectification: Views on sexual objectification

 Some social conservatives have taken up aspects of the feminist critique of sexual objectification.
 In their view, however, the increase in the sexual objectification of both sexes in Western culture is one of the negative legacies of the sexual revolution.
 These critics, notably Wendy Shalit, advocate a return to pre-sexual revolution standards of sexual morality, which Shalit refers to as a "return to modesty", as an antidote to sexual objectification.
 Some social conservatives have argued that the feminist movement itself has contributed to the problem of the sexual objectification of women by promoting "free" love (i.e. men and women choosing to have non-reproductive sex outside of marriage and for their own pleasure).

 Others such as civil libertarians and sex-positive feminists contest feminist claims about the objectification of women.
 Camille Paglia holds that "[t]urning people into sex objects is one of the specialties of our species."
 In her view, objectification is closely tied to (and may even be identical with) the highest human faculties toward conceptualization and aesthetics.
-Individualist feminist Wendy McElroy says, given that 'objectification' of women means to make women into sexual objects; it is meaningless because, 'sexual objects', taken literally, means nothing because inanimate objects do not have sexuality.
-She continues that women are their bodies as well as their minds and souls, and so focusing on a single aspect should not be "degrading".
-Feminist author Wendy Kaminer criticized feminist support for anti-pornography laws, arguing that pornography does not cause sexual violence, and bans on such material infantalize women.
+Feminist author Wendy Kaminer criticized feminist support for anti-pornography laws, arguing that pornography does not cause sexual violence, and bans on such material infantilize women.
 She has noted that radical feminists have often allied themselves with the Christian right in supporting these laws and denouncing the depiction of sex in popular culture although the two groups strongly disagree on virtually everything else.
 Her ACLU colleagues Nadine Strossen and Nan D. Hunter have made similar criticisms.
-Strossen has argued that objectification is not in and of itself dehumanizing, and may fulfill women’s own fantasies.
+Strossen has argued that objectification is not in and of itself dehumanizing, and may fulfill women's own fantasies.
 Psychologist Nigel Barber argues that men, and to a lesser extent, women, are naturally inclined to focus on the physical attractiveness of the opposite sex (or the same sex in the case of gays and lesbians), and that this has been widely misinterpreted as sexism.